tom-howard/ros2/docs/com2009/assignment1/part6.md

 1. Open up the `object_detection.py` Python file in VS Code.

-1. Copy [the code here](./part6/object_detection.md) into it, save the file, then read the annotations so that you understand how the node works and what should happen when you run it. <a name="ex2_ret"></a>
+1. Copy [the code here](./part6/object_detection.md) into the empty `object_detection.py` file, save it, then read the annotations so that you understand how the node works and what should happen when you run it. <a name="ex2_ret"></a>

-1. Run the node using `rosrun`.
+1. Run the node using `ros2 run`.

     !!! warning
         This node will capture an image and display it in a pop-up window.
-Once you've viewed the image in this pop-up window **MAKE SURE YOU CLOSE THE POP-UP WINDOW DOWN** so that the node can complete its execution!
+Once you've viewed the image in this pop-up window **MAKE SURE YOU CLOSE THE POP-UP WINDOW DOWN** so that execution can complete!

 1. As you should know from reading the explainer, the node has just obtained an image and saved it to a location on the filesystem.
 Navigate to this filesystem location and view the image using `eog`.

     What you may have noticed from the terminal output when you ran the `object_detection.py` node is that the robot's camera captures images at a native size of 1080x1920 pixels (you should already know this from interrogating the `/camera/rgb/image_raw/width` and `/height` messages using `rostopic echo` earlier, right?!).
 That's over 2 million pixels in total in a single image (2,073,600 pixels per image, to be exact), each pixel having a blue, green and red value associated with it - so that's a lot of data in a single image file!

     !!! question
         The size of the image file (in bytes) was actually printed to the terminal when you ran the `object_detection.py` node.
 Did you notice how big it was exactly?

 Processing an image of this size is therefore hard work for a robot: any analysis we do will be slow and any raw images that we capture will occupy a considerable amount of storage space.
 The next step then is to reduce this down by cropping the image to a more manageable size.

-**Step 2**
+##### Step 2: Cropping

 We're going to modify the `object_detection.py` node now to:

 * Capture a new image in its native size
 * Crop it down to focus in on a particular area of interest
-* Save both of the images (the cropped one should be much smaller than the original).
+* Save both of the images (the cropped one should be much smaller than the original)

+<a name="step2"></a>

 1. In your `object_detection.py` node locate the line:

     ``` { .python .no-copy}
-    show_and_save_image(cv_img, img_name = "step1_original")
+    self.show_image(img=cv_img, img_name="step1_original")
     ```

 1. **Underneath this**, add the following additional lines of code: